 4. Low Competition and High Competitive edge

 According to my personal experience, not many succeeded in speaking the language with a high level of competency.
 Japanese is considered difficult for English speakers.

-Generally, there’s less competition for positions with Japanese-speaking applicants.
-If you want to learn a language with less competition, a high competitive edge, better pay, and more opportunities, then Japanese is the right choice.
+Generally, there’s less struggle for positions with Japanese-speaking applicants.
+If you want to learn a language with less competition, a high competitive edge, better pay, and more work, then Japanese is the right choice.